WebGPU Compute

 ★ ★ ★ ★ ★

 WebGPU Compute is a comprehensive exploration of webgpu that manages to be both accessible to newcomers and valuable to experts.
-The book is divided into 5 sections, each building thoughtfully on the last.
-Part 5's discussion of webgpu is particularly strong, with clear examples and practical applications.
+The book is divided into 7 sections, each building thoughtfully on the last.
+Part 5's discussion of simulation is particularly strong, with clear examples and practical applications.
 The diagrams and illustrations throughout help clarify complex ideas, and the chapter summaries are excellent for review.
-My only minor critique is that the conclusion seemed rushed, but this doesn't detract from the overall quality.
+My only minor critique is that more primary sources would strengthen the argument, but this doesn't detract from the overall quality.
 This will undoubtedly become a standard reference in the field.

 ★ ★ ★ ★ ☆